 - Hot Paprika or Cayenne: 2 tsp

 - Cinnamon: 1 tsp

-- Garnish: toasted pepitos or pine nuts and fresh Italian parsley
+- Garnishes: toasted pepitos or pine nuts and fresh Italian parsley

-Remove some (not all) of the fat from the chicken thighs.
-Place it in a bowl and rinse it under cold water.
-(It's not necessary to wash your packaged chicken, but I wash my poultry in cold water with lemon juice.)
+- Remove some (not all) of the fat from the chicken thighs.
+Place in a bowl and rinse it under cold water.
+(It's not necessary to wash your packaged chicken, but I wash my poultry in cold water with lemon juice for flavor).
 Drain and pat dry.
 Season with salt and pepper.
 Keep refrigerated until ready to cook.

 - Now in a small bowl, warm the chicken broth.
-Once warm, add in the saffron by crumbling it into the broth.
+Once warm, add in the saffron by pinching and grinding it into the broth.
 Set aside to allow the saffron to bloom.

-- After 10 minutes, add in the peach balsamic.
-Cover again and cook for 20-25 minutes on low simmer.
+- After 10 minutes, add in the balsamic.
+Cover again and cook for another 20-25 minutes on low simmer.